StephenCleary/Disposables/README.md

 By default, all `IAsyncDisposable` instances are disposed concurrently, but you can change this to serial by creating the `AsyncCollectionDisposable` instance with the `AsyncDisposeFlags.ExecuteSerially` flag.

+### Fixing Other Disposables

+`CollectionDisposable` can be used as a wrapper to enforce only-dispose-once semantics on another disposable.
+If a type `IncorrectDisposable` has a `Dispose` method that breaks if it is called more than once, then `CollectionDisposable.Create(incorrectDisposable)` returns an `IDisposable` that will only invoke `IncorrectDisposable.Dispose` a single time, regardless of how many times you call `CollectionDisposable.Dispose`.

 ## NoopDisposable

 A type implementing both `IDisposable` and `IAsyncDisposable` that does nothing when disposed.